jainishhaa/odyssey/README.md

 Once users successfully solve all the clues, they are directed to the final location where the treasure is hidden.
 The treasure could be a virtual reward, such as a badge or a digital certificate, or it could be a real-world prize.

-Overall, a treasure hunt and puzzle-solving website provides an exciting and challenging experience that engages users in a fun and interactive way.
+Overall, a treasure hunt and puzzle-solving website provide an exciting and challenging experience that engages users in a fun and interactive way.
 It is a great way to exercise cognitive skills, promote critical thinking, and have fun with friends and family.